 Press Release – International Finance Corporation

 IFC, a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector.
-We help developing countries achieve sustainable growth by financing investment, mobilizing capital in international financial markets, and providing advisory services to businesses and governments.
-In FY12, our investments reached an all-time high of more than $20 billion, leveraging the power of the private sector to create jobs, spark innovation, and tackle the world’s most pressing development challenges.
+Working with private enterprises in more than 100 countries, we use our capital, expertise, and influence to help eliminate extreme poverty and promote shared prosperity.
+In FY13, our investments climbed to an all-time high of nearly $25 billion, leveraging the power of the private sector to create jobs and tackle the world’s most pressing development challenges.
 For more information, visit www.ifc.org.

 About Tuba Rai Metin

 Founded in 2001, Tuba Rai Metin is one of only two microfinance organizations to survive the 2006-2007 civil riots in Timor-Leste.
 The company has grown rapidly in the last four years to encompass operations in all 13 districts of Timor-Leste, servicing more than 7,500 customers and employing 118 staff across the country.
 For more information on TRM, visit www.tubaraimetin.com.